 In cases where claim and documentation review by a CMS contractor results in repeated unsatisfactory results, an operation can be subjected to protracted regulatory oversight.
 This CMS oversight may include education and sampling of claims, extended pre-payment review, referral of the operating business to recovery audit or integrity contractors, or extrapolation of an error rate to other reimbursement made outside of specifically reviewed claims.
 Ongoing failure to demonstrate improvement towards meeting all claim filing and documentation requirements could ultimately lead to Medicare decertification.
-As of September 30, 2023 and through the filing date of this report, 41 of our independent operating subsidiaries had reviews scheduled or in process, either pre- or post-payment.
+As of December 31, 2023 and through the filing date of this report, 40 of our independent subsidiaries had reviews scheduled or in process, either pre- or post-payment.
 We anticipate that these reviews could increase in frequency in the future.

 Additionally, both federal and state government agencies have heightened and coordinated civil and criminal enforcement efforts as part of numerous ongoing investigations of healthcare companies and, in particular, SNFs.
 The focus of these investigations includes, among other things, billing and cost reporting practices; quality of care provided; financial relationships with referral sources; and the medical necessity of rendered services.
+For example, refer to the matter discussed in Item 3.
+Legal Proceedings.